nayliv/selenium-web-automation/README.md

 driver.findElement(By.id("login")).click();
 ```

-This approach improves readability, reusability, and maintainability.
+This approach improves:

+- Readability
+- Reusability
+- Maintainability
+- Separation of responsibilities
+- Scalability of the automation suite

 ---